 - 1 1/3 cups diagonally sliced snow peas

-In a small mixing bowl whisk together chicken broth, soy sauce, sesame oil, sambal oelek, rice vinegar, sugar and cornstarch until well combined (make sure there aren't lumps of cornstarch, whisk it well), set aside.
+For the sauce: In a small mixing bowl whisk together chicken broth, soy sauce, sesame oil, sambal oelek, rice vinegar, sugar and cornstarch until well combined, set aside.

 Recipe source: adapted from Cooking Light